DTrejo/dtrejo.github.io/first-time-dads-what-to-really-expect.md

 My definition of a good doula: they are vouched for as "good" by one of your friends who has had multiple kids.

+## A reassuring message from my wife 😈
+She says...
+**On a pain/difficulty scale of 0-10:**
+1. **Contractions before the epidural:** As long as I had a TENS unit, it was manageable.
+Probably a 5.
+2. **The pushing stage:** I thought this would be the easiest part, but because my legs were completely numb from the epidural, I pushed for five and a half hours.
+I reached a point where I wanted to give up and just get a C-section.
+Then, the midwife had me push from the most awkward angle, and I finally delivered vaginally (plus a 2nd-degree tear).
+An 8.
+3. **No colostrum postpartum:** The baby went hungry for two days, and her bilirubin levels spiked right to the borderline of needing to be admitted to the NICU.
+Fresh out of labor, we had to run back and forth between the pediatrician's office and the hospital for four consecutive days.
+Watching the baby get her blood drawn every day made my heart bleed too.
+Physical pain can be managed, but the emotional pain was a 10.
+4. **Breastfeeding:** After trying for five days, my milk finally came in and I started breastfeeding.
+Little did I know the difficulty level would skyrocket completely off the charts.
+On a scale of 0-10, I give it a 100!
+If you know, you know.

 ## Birth
 Changing positions during birth makes it a lot easier for the baby to navigate its way out.